Hodapp87/prosha/README.md

 from a 'parent' rule, besides being able to connect to its vertices - and sometimes the "refining" part of things required this in order to work right.

+The problems with the parametric/continuous, and the aforementioned "refining", were related.
+The issue is that in order to get good meshes, I needed to be able to minimize approximation error with the triangles and avoid triangles with extreme angles, and there was seemingly no good way to do this by incremental construction (like I was trying to use elsewhere in my model) - and so its seems I just ended up reinventing, badly, a lot of existing work with subdivision and meshing.

 I've also disliked how much my model felt like it tied me down to the "triangle mesh" representation.
 I haven't